joelborghi/harmonious-tone-theme/README.md

 # Harmonious Tone - Basic theme for guitar shops

-This repository's aim is to start learning Shopify starting with theme development from Dawn base theme.
+This repository's aims are of learning purposes towards Shopify development, starting from theme development using Dawn theme as base.

 ## Developer Roadmap